Study Abroad

 Once you find the perfect study abroad program that aligns with your goals, it’s time to prepare for your adventure abroad.
 While thinking about your packing list, travel insurance, and finances isn’t as fun as thinking about the countless memories you’ll make abroad, it’s necessary to ensure you have the best time.

-Read on for our list of must-dos to help you prepare for studying abroad.
+Read on for our checklist of must-dos to help you prepare to study abroad!

 separator_solid